facebookresearch/uco3d/README.md

 # Download & Install

-The full dataset (processed version) takes **XXX TB of space**.
+The full dataset (processed version) takes **~20 TB of space**.
 We distribute it in chunks up to 20 GB.
 We provide an automated way of downloading and decompressing the data.

 First, run the install script that will also take care of dependencies: